tomizechsterson/blog/data/blog/book-info-distilled-into-table.md

 ---

-I've discovered that, for whatever reason, some authors don't seem to have a nice list of books that they've published with year of publication.
-This post is simply such a list, so I can more easily access this information (and for some more blogging practice).
+I've discovered that, for whatever reason, some authors don't seem to have a nice list of books that they've published with year of publication.[^1] [^2] This post is simply such a list, so I can more easily access this information (and for some more blogging practice).
 Hopefully, the walls of text on the wikipedia pages are/were accurate.

+[^1]:
+    I'm also not a very patient person, so it's very likely I would've found something had I bothered to look for a few more seconds...

 ### Ben Shapiro: